-If you require any further information, please seek advice from your clinic or ward area.
+If you require any further information, please seek advice from the Pre-Admission Clinic

 If your symptoms or condition worsens, or if you are concerned about anything, please call your GP, 111, or 999.

 Patient Experience

 We know that being admitted to hospital can be a difficult and unsettling time for you and your loved ones.
 If you have any questions or concerns, please do speak with a member of staff on the ward or in the relevant department who will do their best to answer your questions and reassure you.